ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 Mutation Methods
 ----------------

-The ``pygad.GA`` class supports several methods for applying mutation.
+The ``Mutation`` class in the ``pygad.utils.mutation`` module supports several methods for applying mutation.
 All of these methods accept the same parameter which is:

 -  ``offspring``: The offspring to mutate.